 CASAS Basic Skills Content Standards

-CASAS basic skills content standards help instructors identify the underlying basic skills embedded in CASAS Competencies to strengthen teaching and learning.
-The basic skills content standards contain simple, clearly stated, detailed statements that are leveled according to the NRS Educational Functioning Levels and are also related to CASAS test items in CASAS test series.
+The standards help instructors identify the underlying basic and academic skills embedded in CASAS Competencies.
+These standards contain clearly stated detailed statements leveled according to NRS Educational Functioning Levels.
+The standards are also related to the items in our various test series.
 The statements are divided into easy-to-use categories.
 Aligning CASAS Competencies and Assessments to Basic Skill Content Standards get adobe reader provides a full description of the reading and listening content standards.

 Basic Skills Content Standards by Skill Area

 In 2019, CASAS updated the CASAS Reading Standards (2016) and re-named them CASAS Reading Standards (2016) Second Edition.
 The document, CASAS Reading Standards (2016) Second Edition, shows how the standards align with the College and Career Readiness Standards for Adult Education (2013) and the NRS Educational Functioning Levels for ABE (2016) and ESL (2018).

 Reading Content Standards 2009 correspondence to CASAS Reading Standards 2016 Second Edition.

 The Reading GOALS test series and the Life and Work Reading test series are based on practitioner task force recommendations and alignment with basic skill competency and content standards.
 TOPSpro Enterprise provides several individual student and class reports that identify underlying basic skills in reading, math, and listening for each competency assessed.
 These reports help instructors target appropriate instruction based on both competencies and associated basic skill content standards.

 - Basic Skills Content Standards by Test Item Correlations provide information about the basic skills content standards contained in each test form.